-I’m so happy, Michaela Ann from Love Letters to Old Hollywood nominated me for a Liebster Award!
+I’m so happy since Michaela from Love Letters to Old Hollywood nominated me for a Liebster Award!
 Thanks so much to her!
-I now have to answer to Michaela 11 questions, share 11 things about me, nominate 11 other blogs for the Liebster Award and ask them my own 11 questions.
-Tough job because they are so many great blogs!
+I now have to answer Michaela’s 11 questions, share 11 things about me, nominate 11 other blogs for the Liebster Award, and ask them my own 11 questions.
+Tough job because there are so many great blogs!

 1- Who is your second favorite actor/actress, and why?

 My second favorite actor is Marlon Brando and my second favorite actress is Grace Kelly (I have to make the distinction).
 Why?
-Well, they are first some of the first classical actors I discovered.
+Well, they are, first, some of the first classical actors I discovered.
 I discover classic films with movies like High Noon and The Wild One.
 I had (and still have) a big crush on Marlon Brando (young…), but I also think he is an incredibly talented actor.
 Grace Kelly is one of the actresses I know the best.
-I have seen all her films and was always amazed by her performances.
+I have seen all her films and I am always amazed by her performances.
 Why are they not number one?
-Because I love James Stewart and Audrey Hepburn a little more, but before I discovered Jimmy, Marlon was my number one and there was a time I couldn’t choose between Grace Kelly and Audrey Hepburn for my number one favorite actress.
+Because I love James Stewart and Audrey Hepburn a little more, but before I discovered Jimmy, Marlon was my number one, and there was a time where I couldn’t choose between Grace Kelly and Audrey Hepburn as my number one favorite actress.

 2- Favorite on-screen duo?

 Hum, hard question!
-I don’t really have a number one favorite on-screen duo, but one I love very much is Charles Laughton and Elsa Lanchester.
+I don’t really have a number one favorite, but one I love very much is Charles Laughton and Elsa Lanchester.
 I think they were both hilarious and had a great complicity and chemistry together in Witness for the Prosecution and The Private Lives of Henry VIII.

 3- Which actor/actress/director/etc. do you wish wrote an autobiography?

 If she was still alive, that would have been Jean Simmons.
-She is one of my very favorite actresses, but I don’t know much about her life because she didn’t made a lot of interviews and no one wrote a biography book about her and she didn’t neither.
-She is incredibly talented, but I would have like to know a little bit more about her life.
+She is one of my very favorite actresses, but I don’t know much about her life because she didn’t make a lot of interviews and no one wrote a biography book about her and she didn’t either.
+She was incredibly talented, but I would have like to know a little bit more about her life.

 4- If you had the money, what film-related item would you buy in an instant?
 Memorabilia, a theater, old costumes…?